mjmillerlab/mjmillerlab.github.io/team/_posts/2018-10-01-sidney-vong.md

 alum: false
 ---

-Sidney is a new Honors College undergrad in our lab.
+Sidney is an Honors College undergrad in our lab.
 He comes from Edmond, OK.
-He loves birds, and is currently taking Ornithology (taught by MJM).
-For his Honors research problem, Sidney is going to tackle the Meadowlark enigma in the southern Great Plains.
+For his Honors research, Sidney is sequencing whole genomes of North American Meadowlarks (Sturnella) to understand their evolutionary history, tempo and mode of speciation, and to identify a set of markers useful for measuring introgression between Western and Eastern Meadowlarks.
+Sidney hopes to go to grad school in ornithology focusing on molecular approaches to understanding avian diversity.